Victor-Guerrero-Devs/css-courses/adv-css-&-sass/5-natours-plus-sass/README.md

 we dont need to run sass on the entire directory because all of the individual sass files should flow into `main.scss`

+## 3 Principles of Responsive Design

+1. Fluid grids and layouts: columns are used to divide content and the number of columns either increase of decrease in relation to the viewport width (use % instead of pixels)

+2. Responsive images: images that use % as width for fluid expansion and higher resolution alternatives for high density screens

+3. Media queries: use breakpoints to insert new styles

+### layout types

+1. float: we will use this for the current project b/c (as of 2017) a lot of browsers do not support flexbox or grid

+2. flex: for 2nd project, perfect for 1-d layouts

+3. grid: for 3rd project, perfect for 2-d layouts